Hail City: Hail University

-The University of Ha'il (UoH) started as a community college, called Ha'il Community College (HCC), under the auspices of King Fahd University of Petroleum and Minerals (KFUPM) in September 1998.
-HCC was the first Community College to open in a planned expansion of educational opportunities for Saudi Arabian high school graduates.
-HCC started by offering three-year associate degree programs in Business Administration, Computer Systems, and Electronic Engineering and Instrumentation.
-Later on, HCC offered three Bachelor degree programs in Applied Electrical Engineering, Computer Science, and Management Information Systems.
+The University of Hail (UoH) began as Hail Community College (HCC), established in September 1998 under the supervision of the King Fahd University of Petroleum and Minerals (KFUPM).
+HCC was the first community college launched as part of a national initiative to expand higher-education opportunities for Saudi Arabian students.
+It initially offered associate-degree programs in Business administration, Computer Systems, and Electronic engineering and Instrumentation, later expanding to bachelor’s degrees in Applied Electrical Engineering, Computer Science, and Management Information Systems.